-I’m talking specifically about the medijool date variety, as these really are the Rolls Royce of the date world both in taste and nutrition.
-They mostly come dried and taste super sweet, almost caramely in fact, and are the perfect fix when you are craving a something sweet, or are just in dire need of an energy boost.
+I’m talking specifically about the medjool date variety as these really are the Rolls Royce of the date world in terms of both in taste and nutrition.
+They mostly come dried and taste super sweet, almost caramely in fact, and are the perfect fix when you are craving something sweet or are just in dire need of an energy boost.

 THE ULTIMATE TRAINING FOOD:

 This is why they are a great fitness training food for both before, during AND after exercise, due to the fact they are packed full of low GI sugar that will give you a slow and sustained energy release.
 This is because they fit the perfect macronutrient requirements of a training food: each date contains 66 calories, 17g carbs, and barely zero protein and fat (making them similar to most energy gels – but more nutritious).

 The sugars in dates, although they high are in the form of glucose, fructose, and sucrose and are easily broken down and processed by the body – which is exactly what is needed when you need an instant but long lasting energy fix.

 A Perfectly Packaged Super Food:

 They also come perfectly packaged and are easy to transport, plus they do not spoil easily meaning you can either eat them straight out of the fridge, or wrap them in some tin foil and take them with you on your run or to the gym.

 And dates aren’t just for those in training, they are good for EVERYBODY – including diabetics (in moderation along with a healthy diet), they also have a number of other nutritional benefits making them well worth incorporating into your every day diet every.